 The Designated Safeguarding Lead at Moonreach is Fern Cowie (Responsible Individual); in her absence, Gill Hilton-Amzaleg became the Designated Safeguarding Lead.
+All managers have completed their DSL training.

 The Home focuses on a transparent culture focusing on safeguarding the children through building positive relationships with the adults supporting them as well as empowering and educating them so they can make safe choices and discuss any concerns they may have with the staff.